 This post was originally published on August 18, 2018, and updated on (October 7, 2019)

-IF YOU WANT TO BETTER YOUR PHOTOGRAPHY SKILLS, IT IS NOT DIFFICULT AT ALL.
+Do YOU WANT TO BETTER YOUR PHOTOGRAPHY SKILLS, follow this guide

 You got a new DSLR camera and you probably tried learning on your own but all the different buttons and settings were too much and you went back to using auto mode.
 Or even going back to using your cell phone.
 Don’t let this get you down.